 Halloween has got to be one of my favorite holidays!
-It’s pretty easy to DIY a scary costume with ready made items.
+It’s pretty easy to DIY a scary costume with ready-made items.
 And if you are a super procrastinator like me you’ll appreciate the fact that every costume on here is available on Amazon Prime, so you can have everything delivered before Halloween.
-These costumes are guaranteed to scare the shit out of EVERYONE!
+These scary DIY Halloween costumes are guaranteed to scare EVERYONE!

-This Halloween costume takes a little prep ahead of time but is actually super easy.
+The Silent Hill Nurse Halloween costume takes a little prep ahead of time but is actually super easy.
 A few days before buy some gauze and soak it in some tea or coffee and let it dry (or if you are in a time crunch just put it in the dryer).
-Either buy a nurse costume (or something a bit more sexy like this or this) just use a white shirt like I did here ( I drew on the cross with a red sharpie).
+Either buy a nurse costume – Check Prices (or something a bit more sexy like this or this) just use a white shirt – Find One Here, like I did ( I drew on the cross with a red sharpie).
 Now all you have to do is wrap that gauze you dyed the day before and wrap it around your head!
 That’s it, how easy is that!

+Normally Geisha or lolita style costumes are sexy or cute, but this geisha costume is super scary.
 I bought this Halloween costume on a trip to Thailand but I’ve found almost the same options here, here and here.
 The rest is just a long white wig (or here, here and here), white face paint and black face paint.
 Add some white stockings and you are good to go!
-And come on what’s more scary than a Japanese geisha ghost after you!
+And come on what’s scarier than a Japanese geisha ghost after you!

 Halloween Costume: Zombies